Surgery aims to reduce excess breast tissue and may alter chest contour. Outcomes vary between individuals.

 • Enlarged Breast Tissue: Presence of excess glandular or fatty tissue.

-• Skin Elasticity: Good skin tone can influence final contour.
+• Skin Elasticity: Good skin tone can influence post-surgical shape.

 • Underlying Causes: Evaluation of hormonal or medical conditions contributing to tissue growth.